 Stair accidents are the second leading cause of unintentional injuries, next to car crashes, with 1 million injury-resulting accidents per year.
 Such cases are largely the result of broken or defective stairs and stairwells.
 It is the property owner’s responsibility to ensure that all stairs are properly maintained and that any potential safety hazards are fixed or removed.
-Call the MM Law Firm to speak with a stairs accident lawyer now.
+Falling or tumbling down a flight of stairs can result in serious injuries (head trauma, fractures to the spine, joints, legs, arms, etc.) and death.
+Call the MM Law Firm to speak with a seasoned stairs accident lawyer now.

 Stair accidents are slightly more complicated than typical slip, trip, or fall accidents, as the nature of stairs comes with inherent danger that leveled surfaces do not.
 However, not all defects in stairs and stairwells are obvious or apparent, which may leave you wondering how the accident happened and what is or is not reasonable in the construction and/or maintenance of stairs.
 Our esteemed stairs accident lawyer will explain your rights to you and represent you for maximum compensation.

 A very common, yet hidden and dangerous, cause is the worn-out part of the carpet or wood on the “run” of the stair, or the horizontal part where people step as they ascend and descend.
 This cause is not easy for people to detect, but should be prevented by routine maintenance by the property manager.